openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 You can invoke boons in order to aid yourself or allies.
 In order to invoke a boon, you must possess an appropriate attribute of at least the boon's power level, as detailed in the [boon descriptions](http://www.openlegendrpg.com/boons).
 To invoke a boon, follow these steps:

 1. **Choose your target.** Choosing targets and determining range for boon invocations is identical to the process for damaging attacks, including multi-targeting options.
+If you later sustain this boon, that use of the sustain action persists the boon for all targets affected by the original invocation.

 1. **Roll to invoke.** Make an action roll using the appropriate attribute, as determined by the [boon descriptions](http://www.openlegendrpg.com/boons).